githubcyclist/opensourcecraft/README.md

 An open source Minecraft clone written using jMonkeyEngine.

 ## I just wanna run it
-You will need the JDK.
-Assuming it's working, run the appropriate command for your platform in the repo directory:
+You will need the JDK, and Ant is recommended.

+Assuming everything's working, run the appropriate command in the repo directory:

-### Windows
+### Windows - No Ant
 `"ant/bin/ant.bat" run`

-### Linux
+### Linux - No Ant
 `./ant/bin/ant run`

+### Any Platform - With Ant
+`ant run`

 ## I wanna tinker!
 Again, the JDK is required.
 Also, the JMonkeyEngine SDK. https://github.com/jMonkeyEngine/sdk/releases